RealAhani/Ascii_Engine/README.md

-### Ascii_Engine
+# Ascii_Engine

--a game engine with ascii rendering and windows only support (for now).
+- game engine with ascii rendering and windows only support (for now).

--use main branch for functionality.
+- use main branch for functionality.

--use Dev branch for latest update and functionality but (may not work) at this time.
+- use Dev branch for latest update and functionality but (may not work) at this time.

--this repo dont support any build system like cmake till now but coming soon.

--for now  you should create a project with VS and configure Precompile header (pch folder)
+## Windows

+- Make sure you installed cmake and visual_studio (g++ is not supported)
+- Build the Engine with running build.bat